polopolyps/pcmd/README.txt

 /_/    \____/_/  /_/_____/

 HOW TO INSTALL PCMD
-To run pcmd on your local polopoly installation you do **not** need to download the pcmd source!
+To run pcmd on your local polopoly installation you do NOT need to download the pcmd source!
 PCMD produces an assembly artifact when built and this assembly is deployed to the maven.polopoly.com nexus repository.

 So to use PCMD on your local installation you should